Turbostar123/Personal-Website/README.md

 # Personal-Website
-A personal website I created using HTML and CSS
+A personal website I created using HTML and CSS.
+This website originally started as a class project.
+I decided to dive deeper into HTML and CSS, and turn this class project into my own personal website.
+The website uses standard HTML 5 formatting and CSS.
+No JavaScript is involved with the website currently, but that may change in the future.